awslabs/aws-sdk-swift/reference/0.x/AWSVoiceID/VoiceIdClientProtocol.md

 func listTagsForResource(input: ListTagsForResourceInput, completion: @escaping (ClientRuntime.SdkResult<ListTagsForResourceOutputResponse, ListTagsForResourceOutputError>) -> Void)
 ```

-### optOutSpeaker(input:​completion:​)
+### optOutSpeaker(input:completion:)

 Opts out a speaker from Voice ID system.
-A speaker can be opted out regardless of whether or not they
-already exist in the system.
+A speaker can be opted out regardless of whether or not they already exist in the system.
 If they don't yet exist, a new speaker is created in an opted out state.
 If they already exist, their existing status is overridden and they are opted out.
-Enrollment and
-evaluation authentication requests are rejected for opted out speakers, and opted out speakers have
-no voice embeddings stored in the system.
+Enrollment and evaluation authentication requests are rejected for opted out speakers, and opted out speakers have no voice embeddings stored in the system.

 ``` swift
 func optOutSpeaker(input: OptOutSpeakerInput, completion: @escaping (ClientRuntime.SdkResult<OptOutSpeakerOutputResponse, OptOutSpeakerOutputError>) -> Void)
 ```

-### startFraudsterRegistrationJob(input:​completion:​)
+### startFraudsterRegistrationJob(input:completion:)

 Starts a new batch fraudster registration job using provided details.